-September 30th marked National Day for Truth and Reconciliation, a day dedicated to honouring the lost children and survivors of residential schools, as well as their families and communities.
+September 30th marks National Day for Truth and Reconciliation, a day dedicated to honouring the lost children and survivors of residential schools and their families and communities.
 At Interac, our offices are closed on October 2nd, and we are encouraging our employees to focus their efforts on reflection and education.

-Orange Shirt Day originates from the story of Phyllis Webstad from the Stswecem’c Xgat’tem First Nation.
+September 30th also marks Orange Shirt Day, a day that originates from the story of Phyllis Webstad from the Stswecem’c Xgat’tem First Nation.
 In 1973, on her first day at St. Joseph’s Residential School in Williams Lake, BC, Phyllis’s new orange shirt was taken from her, leading her to feel invisible.
 Forty years later, on September 30th, 2013, Phyllis spoke publicly for the first time about her experience, and thus began the Orange Shirt Day movement.
-Interac is proud to once again be donating $25,000 to the Orange Shirt Society also helped us source orange shirts for each Interac employee so we could all help raise awareness of the tragic legacy of residential schools and show our support to the Indigenous community and the Every Child Matters movement.
-You can learn more about the Orange Shirt Society here.
+Interac is proud to once again be donating $25,000 to the Orange Shirt Society, a non-profit organization dedicated to fostering residential school reconciliation and raising awareness about the enduring intergenerational impacts of these institutions on the concept that every child matters.

 Interac is also proud to sponsor Indigenous Friends Association (IFA), an Indigenous led non-profit committed to advancing digital technology through ethical and communal values to support INDIGital and IndigiTECH programs.
 We are working with IFA to facilitate volunteer opportunities for employees and will be working to hire two interns in September 2024.